mtk282/CMSC6950_Project-Spring2021/Instructions.md

 produces the visualization as files in an appropriate graphics file format.
 Again, you may need to explore several different visualizations before commiting to a final visualization.

-You are welcome to try and reproduce any Matplotlib figure you see in the documentation, examples, or tutorials of the software project topic.
+You are welcome to try and reproduce any figure or plot you see in the documentation, examples, or tutorials of the software project topic.
 However, please attempt to write code for this plot is your *own* work and not a cut-and-paste from the documentation.
 In your visualzations, be creative with the Matplotlib library.
 A simple line plot with axis labels is not very innovative.